songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 - Towards audio language modeling - an overview
 - Language-Codec: Reducing the Gaps Between Discrete Codec Representation and Speech Language Models
 - ScoreDec: A Phase-preserving High-Fidelity Audio Codec with A Generalized Score-based Diffusion Post-filter
+## benchmark
+- When Audio and Text Disagree: Benchmarking Text Bias in Large Audio-Language Models under Cross-Modal Inconsistencies
+- MMAU-Pro: A Challenging and Comprehensive Benchmark for Holistic Evaluation of Audio General Intelligence
 ## other
+- What do Speech Foundation Models Learn?
+Analysis and Applications
 - FULL-DUPLEX-BENCH V1.5: Evaluating Overlap Handling for Full-Duplex Speech Models
 - Scaling Analysis of Interleaved Speech-Text Language Models
 - Scaling Auditory Cognition via Test-Time Compute in Audio Language Models